Coping with Depression

-In order to overcome depression, you have to take care of yourself.
-This includes following a healthy lifestyle, learning to manage stress, setting limits on what you’re able to do, adopting healthy habits, and scheduling fun activities into your day.
+In order to overcome depression, you have to do things that relax and energize you.
+This includes following a healthy lifestyle, learning how to better manage stress, setting limits on what you’re able to do, adopting healthy habits, and scheduling fun activities into your day.